Divorce law is changing in April 2022: No-fault divorce explained

-Our family solicitors regularly advise and assist parents and grandparents with negotiating child arrangements.
+With over 50 years of combined experience across the team, our family solicitors are well-equipped to advise and assist parents and grandparents negotiating child arrangements.

-We address parental responsibility issues, practical problems regarding handovers and direct or indirect contact; as well as specific disputes relating to a child’s name, their education and holiday permissions.
+We address parental responsibility disputes, contact, and who the child should live with as well as specific disputes relating to a child’s name, their education and holiday issues.

 “Flint Bishop fields a ‘strong team of very senior and capable solicitors’.
 The practice is geared towards representing high-net-worth clients, handling complicated financial issues and matters involving arrangements for children.”